melo0187/unlinked-detector/README.md

 Once your container is running, visit http://localhost:8080/ (or whatever port you specified)

 ## Project Structure
+- *src* - contains all app related source code
-- *lib* - contains our modules (just the blc adapter for now)
+- *src/types* - contains types for used modules missing an @types package
-- *public* - contains the front end we serve
+- *src/public* - contains the front end we serve
-- *spec* - contains tests as jasmine specs
+- *src/test* - contains tests using Jest and/or SuperTest
-- *app.js* - contains the set up for our express application
+- *src/app.ts* - contains the set up for our express application
-- *index.js* - starts our express app (allowing to inject port through env)
+- *src/server.ts* - starts our express app (allowing to inject port through env)
+- *copyStaticAssets.ts* - copies front end assets into *dist* folder
-- *package.json* - contains scripts to run, debug and test the app
+- *package.json* - contains scripts to build, test, run, and debug the app

 ## ToDos
+### Functional
 - Add a counter for the found broken links to the front end
 - Besides the realtime scan status add a summary of the found broken links
 - Figure out reason for false positives (e.g. img ressources from cdn.itdesign.de)
-- Add more tests, like a spec for the front end
 - Allow user to provide siteUrl to be checked

+### Non-Functional
+- Make use of TypeScript in the front end, too
+- Implement the front end with React
+- Use Webpack for bundling front end modules
+- Try Sass for styling the front end
+- Tyy Docker multi-stage build